in

 Salad tacos with lettuce, tomato, mild cheese, pinto or black beans, avocado, and olives, no cream cheese or chips, and rather than creamy sauce, salsa or pico de gallo.

 Power Menu Bowls with Chicken or Steak.
-(Albeit not the lowest carbohydrate option on the menu, they do provide a decent mix of fat, fibre, and protein when eating fast food.)
+(Albeit not the lowest carbohydrate option on the menu, they do provide a decent mix of fat, fiber, and protein when eating fast food.)
 Alternatively, make two soft tacos and replace the beef with chicken.

 Fast Food Options For Diabetics: Want To Go For Some Chinese?